-Now that you have gathered the resources, inspiration, and tools you need to continue on your journey, it’s time to get started.
-However, it’s hard to do this on your own.
-Fortunately, there are lots of ways to build connections online through different communities, events, and social media networks.
+As you get started on your journey, you have begun gathering the resources, inspiration, and tools you need to continue on your journey.
+Now it’s time to get out there, network, and connect with other founders.
+There are lots of ways to build connections online through different communities, events, and social media networks.
 We’ve given you a few highlights of what you can use.

 🙋 Join a climate community